Cyberpunk 2077 romance guide: how to romance Judy, Panam, and more

 Panam romance guide

 Panam Palmer is an ex-Nomad who you’ll get to know during various quests that take you outside of Night City proper and into the surrounding Badlands.
-To romance her, you’ll need to be male V.
+To romance her, you’ll need to have a male body type.

 The main quest associated with Panam’s story is called Ghost Town, and it begins in Act 2 of the game, after you speak with Rogue in the Afterlife bar in your attempts to track down one Anders Hellman.
 This will lead into Lightning Breaks, and then Riders On The Storm.
 As with other romance options, everything is fairly straightforward.
 Don’t push any very obvious wrong buttons, side with her over Saul during your talk in the hut, and you’ll keep the option of romance alive and well.